Kaadimi/react-e-commerce/README.md

 From the home directory use the command: json-server --watch .\public\products.json

-After that use npm start and choose another port. other than :3000
+After that use npm start

 # Getting Started with Create React App